mark392a-ux/IndustrialMind/README.md

 Industrial plants run on documents — OISD standards, OEM maintenance manuals, P&IDs, CSB incident reports, permit templates — scattered across shared drives, binders, and institutional memory.
 When something breaks or an audit is due, engineers spend hours hunting for the right paragraph in the right document.

-**IndustrialMind turns that scattered document library into a single, queryable operations brain.** It ingests real industrial documents, builds a hybrid retrieval index and an ontology-backed knowledge graph over them, and exposes four purpose-built agents — Copilot, Root Cause Analysis, Compliance Gap Detection, and Work Permit Generation — all backed by a resilient, self-healing LLM pipeline.
+**IndustrialMind turns that scattered document library into a single, queryable operations brain.** It ingests real industrial documents, builds a hybrid retrieval index and an ontology-inspired knowledge graph over them, and exposes four purpose-built agents — Copilot, Root Cause Analysis, Compliance Gap Detection, and Work Permit Generation — all backed by a resilient, self-healing LLM pipeline.

 **What it replaces**: a 30–45 minute manual document search.
 **What it delivers**: a cited, structured answer in seconds.